huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 ## Dynamically accessing data from entities or templates

-In the entity view page markdown you can insert values from the entity or the template dynamically by using an expression similarly to JavaScript’s string literal variable interpolation: `${...}`
+You can insert values from the entity or the template dynamically by using an expression similarly to JavaScript’s string literal variable interpolation: `${...}`

-Any path wrapped in `${...}` will be parsed and converted into an entity or template value.
+Any property path wrapped in `${...}` will be parsed and converted into the corresponding value.
 For example:

 - `${entity.title}` will return the entity’s title.
 - `${template.color}` will return the template’s color.